 - Details need to be reported to HM Revenue & Customs, and you must pay them any tax and NI contributions you owe.

-You must give every employee a wage slip
+You must give every 'worker' and employee a wage slip

 - Deductions (eg tax, NI, pension contributions and union subscriptions) must be itemised.